aalling93/mae_rfi/README.md

 # Brief Description
 <a class="anchor" id="intro"></a>

-A small package to train a masked autoencoder on images.
+This is a small github module that I made to compare a convolutional autoencoder with a masked autoencoder.
+They are implemented for comparison.
+Neither of these two models are optimised using, e.g., hyperparamters optimization such as keras tuner.